akr1912/Adam-Numbers/README.md

 # Adam-Numbers
 This Project will check for the Adam Number.
-Before coming to the code I would like to tell you WHAT IS AN ADAM NUMBER IS ??
+Before coming to the code I would like to tell you WHAT AN ADAM NUMBER IS ??
 An ADAM Number is a Number which is equal to its reverse of square root of its squares's reverse 🤔 You will find above line a bit confusing 😅
 So let me understand you with an example :